Apollo-Protocol/hqdm-lib/CONTRIBUTING.md

 ## Contributions

-When contributing to this repoository, please first discuss any changes you wish to make via an issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss any changes you wish to make via an issue, email, or any other method with the owners of this repository before making a change.

 To make sure you understand the general project concepts, please read the project [README](README.md).